mooxphp/moox/packages/builder/README.md

 <!--shortdesc-->

 This template is used for generating Moox packages.
-Press the Template-Button in GitHub, create your own Laravel and Filament package.
+It was previously a GitHub Template, but not moved to an installable package.

 <!--/shortdesc-->